HamiltonFerreira22/HamiltonFerreira22/README.md

-I ❤️ developing software !

-:computer: Student Full Stack Developer at Fullture School | Technologist in Information Technology Management at Anhembi Morumbi College
+I ❤️ develop and test the quality of software!

+💻 Full Stack Developer and QA Jr

 I am passionate about learning new and challenging things.

-I was fascinated by the universe of web development and entered a process of career transition from health to programming.

-I believe that we have to love and have fun with the career we propose to act, that's why I see in programming the perfect place for me to live.
-I love to reinvent myself and work as a team.
+I believe that we have to love and have fun with the career that we propose to act, so I see programming as the perfect place for me to live.
+I like to reinvent myself and work as a team.

+Skills and Abilities:

+Modeling, execution and validation of tests;
+Languages ​​C#, .NET, Python, Angular
+Selenium Web Driver
+Rest APIs (Automation with RestSharp and C#, Postman) Manual and Automation Testing in Web, Services and App
+Database: Queries and mass creation - SQL Server;
+Versioning: Github;
+BDD - TDD
+Agile Scrum and Kanbam methodologies

 ## My Skills